We’re Going Virtual - April 6-8!

-Matt has more than 20 years of experience as a resource specialist.
-He has managed 30+ large-scale EISs throughout the U.S. and has used this experience to develop real-world based workshops and trainings.
+Matt has 30 years of experience as a resource specialist.
+He has managed or contributed to 50+ large-scale EISs throughout the U.S. and has used this experience to develop real-world based workshops and trainings.
 He has the unique experience of leading these workshops while continuing to work on large-scale, controversial NEPA projects.

 Daily Class Breakdown

 - Course Overview

 - Project Kickoff: Identifying the Players and Appropriate Level of NEPA Analysis